AsynchronousAI/learn-lua.com/Variables.md

 # Local Variables

 Variables can be global or local.
 Global variables can be used anywhere in the script, and to make a variable local, you will need to add the word `local` before adding a value.
+Using local variables does make the code faster and is recommended when needed.
 For example:

 ```lua
 myNumber = 1